rose-jang/roselogs/content/post/1-hosting-aws/index.md

 image: cloud-banner.png
 description: Walk through a simple way to host a web app on AWS.
 tags:
-  - "AWS"
+  - AWS
-  - "Automation"
+  - Automation
-  - "Nginx"
+  - Nginx
+categories:
-categories: Cloud
+  - Cloud
 ---

 This project demonstrates how to deploy a web application on a Linux-based AWS EC2 instance.
 While there are several ways to publish a web application, it focuses on using `User data` to automate the setup.
 By leveraging user data, we can streamline the configuration process, allowing the instance to perform initial setup tasks automatically during boot.